-As the interjurisdictional consensus is evolving and is still in a relatively early stage of development, we will not make a recommendation in this chapter about the substance of the standard of care in a negligence case involving artificial intelligence.
+As the interjurisdictional consensus is evolving and is still in a relatively early stage of development, we will not make a recommendation about the substance of the standard of care in a negligence case involving artificial intelligence.
 Instead, our recommendation urges that courts set the standard of care in litigation concerning artificial intelligence with a worldwide outlook in order to take account of interjurisdictionally recognized best practices and the desirability of encouraging responsible innovation.

-The balance of this chapter apart from the tentative recommendation at its end consists of a list of some of the elements of good practice in the design, development, and operation of artificial intelligence systems that appear with relative consistency in an international cross-section of regulatory policy documents and instruments, and thus appear to enjoy wide recognition.
+The balance of this chapter lists some of the elements of good practice in the design, development, and operation of artificial intelligence systems that appear with relative consistency in an international cross-section of regulatory policy documents and instruments, and thus appear to enjoy wide recognition.
 We think Canadian courts would do well to consider them when called upon to set a standard of care in civil litigation arising from the operation of artificial intelligence.